Geodan/geoviewer-config/viewer-config.md

 	var Option = schema({
-		'meta' : MetaOption, // TODO: or should this be the metaid instead of the obejct?
+		'meta' : MetaOption, // TODO: or should this be the metaid instead of the object?
-		'?value' : *		// Optional when meta.defaultValue exists else obligated
+		'?value' : undefined		// Optional when meta.defaultValue exists else obligated });
-	});

 The Layer object syntax

-	var Layer = schema({                    	// Definition of the layer object 'meta' : MetaData,						// meta data of the layer 'kind' : [ 'WMS', 'WMTS', 'Datalayer'], 	// Laagsoort zie laagtypen TODO: this is a double of the kind in MetaData?
+	// een laag in het configuratie scherm kan vele malen gekozen worden. doro verschillende gebruikers, bv de gemeentelaag en vervolgens voorzien worden van een eigen styling, hoe behouden we de link naar de originele laag definitie zodat deze aangepast kan worden, bv voor een aanpassing in de WMS service var Layer = schema({                    	// Definition of the layer object 'kind' : [ 'WMS', 'WMTS', 'Datalayer'], 	// Laagsoort zie laagtypen TODO: this is a double of the kind in MetaData?
+		'meta' : [MetaData, SimpleMetaData],		// meta data of the layer 'id' : String.of('a-zA-Z0-9\-'),		// identifier
-	  'id' : /[azAZ]*/,						   	// id van de laag, no spaces aloud '?title' : String,                        // human readable name, overrides the meta.title value '?url' : String,						   	// optional (depending on kind) url to the service where this object can be retrieved 'params' : {}						   	   	// parameters for example
+		'?title' : String,                        // human readable name, overrides the meta.title value '?url' : String,						   	// optional (depending on kind) url to the service where this object can be retrieved 'params' : {/[.]*/  : /[.]*/},		   	   	// parameters (key value pairs) for example
 												// when WMS: the url parameters
 		'options' : Array.of(Option)				// options that are applicable for visualising the layer by the viewer });

 Following code describes a WMS object.
 Only part of the implemented Options are described.
 There will be no formal description of each layer kind.
 Instead the generated admin interface of each layer will function as the description of the layer options.